 Malta

-Malta’s citizenship by investment program is one of the most prestigious European CBI programs, granting citizenship in 12 to 36 months.
+Malta’s citizenship by investment program is among the most prestigious European CBI programs, granting citizenship in 12 to 36 months.
 Investors must commit to a €600,000 donation and a €700,000 real estate purchase.
 Successful applicants gain visa-free access to 180+ countries, including all Schengen Area nations, the UK, and the US for business visas.
-This program is ideal for high-net-worth individuals looking for global opportunities and EU access.
+This program is ideal for high-net-worth individuals seeking global opportunities and EU access.

 St. Kitts and Nevis